CalebCao9420/files.md/README.md

 - 🌱 Habits
 - 🍅 Pomodoro

-Everything is stored locally in plain text files.
+Everything is stored locally in plain `*.md` files.
 Can be used as a Telegram bot or as a desktop or mobile app.

 [Tasks management bot showcase in Dorofeev's club](https://club.mnogosdelal.ru/post/180/)